Chapter Two: Ann

 Is this true?
 The day she met Noah, for instance—was there any whisper in it, of the how he would one day be packing up his half of their shared life to start anew with someone other?

-That day was nine years ago, but she can still recall it in perfect detail.
-A journalist lives on high alert, ears perked, nerves piqued, awake to the potential in all small things to reveal secret truths and hidden leads, to turn metaphor in a certain salat of light.
+That day was sixteen years ago, but she can still recall it in perfect detail.
+A journalist lives on high alert, ears perked, nerves piqued, alive to the potential in all small things to say something big about their subject.
+Constantly taking notes.

-Noah had gone for a hit of nostalgia and a dose of calm.
-He was back in his hometown to attend his parents’ thirtieth anniversary blowout, boisterous siblings crowded the house, and, under the pretense of picking up something they definitely couldn’t do without, he’d slipped out to this favorite haunt of his youth.
+Noah had gone to the library for a hit of nostalgia and a dose of calm.
+He was back in his hometown to attend his parents’ thirtieth anniversary extravaganza, the whole weekend scheduled to the hilt.
+Boisterous siblings crowded the house, friends and family had descended from near and far, each personality making their own demands.
+With no official role, but the air of a host, Noah felt simultaneously superfluous and overburdened.
+And so, under the pretense of running some vital errand (Birthday candles?
+Burgers?
+Booze?) he fled to this, the favorite haunt of his youth.

 She heard his voice before she saw him.
-Noah had a deeper voice than you might expect, nothing unnatural but with a gravitas that, at least then, he didn’t possess.
+Noah had a deeper voice than you might expect, with a gravitas that, at least then, he didn’t possess.
 “Forgive me,” was the first thing he said to her.
 Was that the subtle foreshadowing she had missed?
-Another apology, like the apology with which he began his bearing-of-his-soul, his breaking-of-her-heart.
+Another apology, like the apology with which, sixteen years later, he would begin his bearing-of-the-soul, his breaking-of-her-heart.
 But not like that apology at all.
-The first had been a prelude to flirtation.
-The last, to the dissolution of their marriage.
-Bookends, if you will.
-She knows Noah would laugh at that.

-He’d been apologizing, that day in the stacks, for approaching a woman at her work.
-He swore it wasn’t something he ever did.
-But the collection in her hand, One Man’s Meat…he begged her to flip to the checkout card.
-There was his name, once, twice, thrice…four times—irrefutable proof of true love.
+He was begging her pardon, that day in the stacks, for approaching a woman at her work.
+He swore it wasn’t something he ever did; he wasn’t one of those guys.
+But the collection in her hand…he asked her to flip to the checkout card.
+And there was his name, once, twice, thrice…four times over—a timestamped proof of true love.

 She liked him right away.
 That awkwardness he’s long since outgrown.
 That passionate enthusiasm that still defines him.
-They had so much in common, Elwyn was the tip of the iceberg.
-It turned out he also worked in the magazine biz, was an editor then at Vice.
+They had so much in common.
+Elwyn/Andy was just the tip of the iceberg.
+Noah also worked in the magazine biz, it turned out, was an editor then at Vice.
 They had so much of substance to discuss from the start.
-They abandoned the library for a wine bar, where they talked until she was nearly late for the show, until he really was late for his parents’ shindig and the sibs were blowing up his phone.
+They abandoned the library for a wine bar, where they talked until she was nearly late for the show, until he really was late for his parents’ dinner and the sibs were blowing up his phone.

 “May I?”

 How much more than she already does does Ann have to know about climate change to write this profile well?
 She’s read Klein and McKibben and Ghosh and Wallace-Wells.
-She’s followed the protest movements of Extinction Rebellion, Fridays for Future, The Sunrise Movement, and, of course, One Point Five.
+She’s followed the protest movements of Extinction Rebellion, Fridays for Future, The Sunrise Movement, and, of course, One Point Five themselves.
 She’s familiar with the broad strokes of our predicament.
-And, anyway, she isn’t writing science journalism here.
+And, anyway, she’s not a science journalist.
 Her work is human interest.
+The activists, not their subject, are her subject.

-But, to understand the mindset of the activists whose characters she’ll be responsible for capturing she figures a dose of the kind of source material they routinely consume might help.
-Before her is the Intergovernmental Panel On Climate Change’s latest Assessment Report’s Synthesis Report’s Summary for Policymakers, IPCC AR6 SYR SPM as its authors shorthand it, a text that’s proving about as dry as its title.
+But, to understand them, she figures a dose of the kind of source material they routinely consume might prove instructive.
+Before her is the Intergovernmental Panel On Climate Change’s latest Assessment Report’s Synthesis Report’s Summary for Policymakers, IPCC AR6 SYR SPM as its authors shorthand the mouthful, a text that’s proving about as dry as its title.
 As dry, she thinks, as the Mojave sands, which she now imagines spreading to swallow up the whole continent as our planet bakes.

 There is a rapidly narrowing window of opportunity.

-She sets the pages down to pick up her drink, takes a little sip, lets out a giant sigh and finds her own eyes in the looking glass behind The Looking Glass’s wall of intoxicants.
+Ann sets the pages down to pick up her drink, takes a little sip, lets out a giant sigh and finds her own eyes in the looking glass behind The Looking Glass’s wall of intoxicants.
 Vacant, she would call her gaze.
 A glaze.
 The look of someone neither here nor there.
-She would say, I watch Ann Tsing as she struggles to recognize the woman she sees before her.
+She would say, I watch Ann Tsing as she struggles to recognize the woman she sees before her, the woman she has become.
 And I watch her fail.
-Were she her own subject.
+If she were her own subject.

 But Ann has never sought to center herself in her art.
-She prefers to understand and express her identity through her interest in other people.
-Maybe that’s why she’s polyamorous.
-Maybe that’s why she isn’t looking at herself anymore, in the titular mirror.
-She’s let her gaze drift right, to the man beside her, the one who, not very long ago, she was so eager to dismiss.
+She prefers to understand and express her identity by way of her interest in other people.
+Maybe this is the reason she fell into polyamory.
+And maybe it’s the reason she isn’t looking at herself anymore, there in that mirror.
+She’s let her gaze drift right, to the man beside her, the one whose attention, not very long ago, she was so eager to avoid.

 She can spy on him more easily in the mirror.
 He’s tall.
 Even seated this is apparent, even hunched as he is over whatever he’s reading.
 Which must be a script.
 He must be an actor.
 He’s handsome enough.
 So handsome that she wonders why she doesn’t recognize him.
 Must be famous.
 His skin is white and his hair is dark, not as dark as hers but just as thick.
 He’s gelled it up and back in an echo of 70s greaser fashion.
 Statement hair, paired with a minimalist plain white tee.